 We are proud to work collectively with a growing community of microbiologists whose voluntary contributions are helping to put microbiology firmly on the map.
-We thank and acknowledge the following volunteers for the great work they have done so far in 2016-2018 in support of various business and science communication projects:
+We thank and acknowledge the following volunteers for the great work they have done so far in support of various business and science communication projects:

 The ALAM Translation Project

 A team with the aim of translating abstracts into Spanish and Portuguese for a collection of recent, influential articles published by Latin American authors in our five journals to strengthen collaboration with ALAM (Asociación Latinoamericana de Microbiología a.k.a.
 Latin American Association of Microbiology) to create cross-continent synergies ahead of the upcoming ALAM Congress (Santiago de Chile, 13-16 Nov.
 2018).